devinchristianson/daj/docs/markdown/DAJ_Deliverable_2_SRS.md

 - PolyChord must display chords by name as they are played by the user.
 - PolyChord must allow the user to select a Chord progression to be show/played.
 - PolyChord must display chord progression suggestions based on the chords the user is playing, and the desired "feel" selected by the user.
+- PolyChord must have a tutorial for basic chords and music theory ideas.

 ## 2.3 User Classes and Characteristics